pocketgems/dynamodb/docs/dynamodb.md

 `EXPIRE_EPOCH_FIELD` property.
 The field must be integer or double type.

-NOTE: When the timestamp is more than 5 years in the past, the item will not be removed.So to keep an item indefinitely in a TTL enabled table, you may safely set the TTL field to 0.
+NOTE: When the timestamp is more than 5 years in the past, the row will not be removed.So to keep a row indefinitely in a TTL enabled table, you may safely set the TTL field to 0.

 ```javascript <!-- embed:../test/dynamodb/unit-test-dynamodb-model.js:scope:TTLModel -->